-For more than a century, some $28,000.00 in gold and silver coins have been missing after the little known Wham Paymaster Robbery occurred near Pima, Arizona.
+Some $28,000.00 in gold and silver coins have been missing for more than a century after the little-known Wham Paymaster Robbery occurred near Pima, Arizona.
 Though eight suspects were caught and tried for the crime, they walked away free men.
-The tale of the robbery and the mystery that surrounds remains unsolved today.
+The robbery’s tale and the mystery surrounding it remain unsolved today.

-In the early morning hours of May 11, 1889, U.S. Army Paymaster, Major Joseph Washington Wham was preparing for a trek from Fort Grant to Fort Thomas to pay the soldiers’ salaries.
-The day before, he had made payments to the troops and Fort Grant, but the men at Fort Thomas, Camp San Carlos and Fort Apache were awaiting their pay.
+In the early morning of May 11, 1889, U.S. Army Paymaster Major Joseph Washington Wham was preparing for a trek from Fort Grant to Fort Thomas to pay the soldiers’ salaries.
+The day before, he had paid the troops and Fort Grant, but the men at Fort Thomas, Camp San Carlos, and Fort Apache were awaiting their pay.

-Wham, along with his clerk, William Gibbon, and Private Caldwell, his servant and mule tender, climbed into a canopied ambulance driven by Buffalo Soldier, Private Hamilton Lewis for the 46 mile trip to Fort Thomas.
-The payroll of more than $28,000 in gold and silver coins was locked in an oak strongbox in the ambulance.
+Wham, along with his clerk, William Gibbon, and Private Caldwell, his servant and mule tender, climbed into a canopied ambulance driven by Buffalo Soldier Private Hamilton Lewis for the 46-mile trip to Fort Thomas.
+The payroll of over $28,000 in gold and silver coins was locked in an oak strongbox in the ambulance.

-Carrying this kind of payload, Wham was heavily escorted by nine Buffalo Soldiers of the 24th Infantry on horseback, as well as a wagon that carried two privates of the 10th Cavalry (also an African-American regiment) that was driven by a civilian employee of the Quartermaster Department.
-All but Wham, his clerk and the two drivers were armed.
-At the last minute, they were joined by a black female gambler named Frankie Campbell, who wanted to ride along with them to be in Fort Thomas when the soldiers got paid.
+Carrying this kind of payload, Wham was heavily escorted by nine Buffalo Soldiers of the 24th Infantry on horseback and a wagon that carried two privates of the 10th Cavalry (also an African-American regiment) driven by a civilian employee of the Quartermaster Department.
+All but Wham, his clerk, and the two drivers were armed.
+At the last minute, they were joined by a black female gambler, Frankie Campbell, who wanted to ride along with them to be in Fort Thomas when the soldiers got paid.

 About 15 miles west of Pima in the Gila River Valley, just after midday, the caravan came to a stop as a large boulder was blocking the road.
-When the wagons were unable to get around it, the soldiers lay down their weapons in order to dislodge the large rock.
+When the wagons could not get around it, the soldiers lay down their weapons to dislodge the large rock.
 However, before they made any progress, a cry came from a ledge some 60 feet above on the adjacent hill, “Look out, you black sons of bitches!” and bullets began to hail down upon the soldiers.
-Three of the 12 mules pulling the wagons were killed and the other animals panicked, rearing and pulling both vehicles off the road.
+Three of the 12 mules pulling the wagons were killed, and the other animals panicked, rearing and pulling both vehicles off the road.

 In the meantime, the soldiers scrambled for the guns and took cover.
-As the bullets continued to reign down upon them from three heavily fortified sides, Sergeant Benjamin Brown was shot, but continued to return fire with his revolver.
+As the bullets continued to reign down upon them from three heavily fortified sides, Sergeant Benjamin Brown was shot but continued to return fire with his revolver.
 In the meantime, Private James Young ran through heavy gunfire and carried Brown more than 100 yards to safety.
 Corporal Isaiah Mays then took command, ordering the entourage to retreat to a creek bed about 300 yards away, despite Major Wham’s protests.
-The battle continued to rage on for about a half an hour as the soldiers valiantly tried to protect the payload.
-However, eight of Wham’s eleven man escort were severely wounded and the battle had become extremely one-sided.
-During all this, gambler, Frankie Campbell, who had been riding ahead of the caravan, had been thrown from her horse and taken cover.
+The battle continued to rage for about half an hour as the soldiers valiantly tried to protect the payload.
+However, eight of Wham’s eleven-man escort were severely wounded, and the battle had become extremely one-sided.
+During all this, gambler Frankie Campbell, riding ahead of the caravan, had been thrown from her horse and taken cover.

-With the soldiers hidden and wounded, five bandits then made their way to the ambulance wagon, cracked the strongbox with an axe, and carried off the U.S. Treasury sacks filled with the coins.
-As the outlaws made their escape, the soldiers would count 12 of them.
-At about 3:00 p.m. those, who could, wearily made their way from the creek bed to the wagons.
+With the soldiers hidden and wounded, five bandits then made their way to the ambulance wagon, cracked the strongbox with an ax, and carried off the U.S. Treasury sacks filled with the coins.
+As the outlaws escaped, the soldiers counted 12 of them.
+At about 3:00 p.m., those who could wearily make their way from the creek bed to the wagons.
 The soldiers were able to splice harnesses together, gather some of the surviving mules, and finally made their way to Fort Thomas, arriving about 5:30.
 In the meantime, Frankie Campbell had been ordered to tend to the severely wounded, including Sergeant Benjamin Brown who would be brought in later.
 Amazingly, all of the soldiers would survive their wounds.

-During the gun battle, several of the bandits, who had not bothered to cover their faces, had been recognized and within no time, U.S. Deputy Marshal William Kidder Meade, along with the Graham County Sheriff, had arrested 11 men, most of whom were citizens of Pima, Arizona.
+During the gun battle, several of the bandits, who had not bothered to cover their faces, had been recognized.
+Within no time, U.S. Deputy Marshal William Kidder Meade, along with the Graham County Sheriff, had arrested 11 men, most of whom were citizens of Pima, Arizona.

-The trial in Federal Court in Tucson was held in November and would last 33 days, creating a sensation in the Southwest.
-From the beginning, the trail involved major politics and infighting, including removing the original judge.
-165 witnesses testified at the trial, including five Buffalo Soldiers who identified three of the accused.
-Another witness testified that he had personally seen some of the men hiding the loot in a haystack and burning the U.S. treasury sacks.
+The Federal Court in Tucson trial was held in November and would last 33 days, creating a sensation in the Southwest.
+From the beginning, the trial involved major politics and infighting, including removing the original judge.
+One hundred sixty-five witnesses testified at the trial, including five Buffalo Soldiers who identified three accused.
+Another witness testified that he had seen some men hiding the loot in a haystack and burning the U.S. treasury sacks.